brian-teets/MakeChangeProject/README.md

 User Story #4
 If the amount tendered is more than the cost of the item, display the number of bills and coins that should be given to the customer.

+## How To Run The Program

+* It is assumed the user has an IDE such as Eclipse.
+* Download and install the .java file to local Eclipse workspace
+* Run the program

+	* User / tester will be cash register attendant / cashier.
+	* When prompted, tester / attendant will enter a decimal number for the price of an item to purchase.
+Hit return.
+	* When prompted, tester / attendant will enter a decimal number for how much was tendered by the customer.
+Hit return.
+	* The program will now print out some information:
+		* If the amount tendered is less than the purchase price, then you will see a message that not enough money was tendered by the customer.
+		* If the amount tendered is exactly the amount of the purchase price, then you will see an appropriate message.
+		* If the amount tendered is greater than the amount of the purchased item price, then the program will print out the appropriate amount of change to give back to the customer.

+* Note: This program does not have a loop implemented in the solution.
+To run various scenarios, the user will need to re-run the program.

 ## Technologies / Skills Used

 * Java